Icheler/coExplore/README.md

 ## Some known bugs for basic bug tracking

+overall: \
+weird scan issue where part of the scans are ignored or something else for unknown reason

 search: \
 costmap doesn't update on map/map_update refresh (temp fix by killing the tme_search node every time) fixed visualizeFrontiers breaks/ is broken